Verner Panton: Pantorama

 In 1979 Panton was able to create the special 'Pantorama' exhibition as part of the Swiss furniture fair in Basel.
 Here he created monochrome colour spaces in which simple geometrical fixtures and objects set up an atmosphere which was at the same time archaic and highly artificial.

 Colour Spaces

 In the "Colour spaces" installation, which Panton showed at Gallery Littmann in Basel in 1996, he demonstrated the power of colour in a physical way.
 Walking through the sequence of eight circular rooms, each of which was painted in a single colour, visitors were able to perceive the effect of colour, now warming, now cooling.
 This tunnel of colour was supplemented by foam elements in different shapes and colours, which were spread around a black room like over-sized building blocks.

-Exhibition Light and Colour at the Trapholt Museum, Kolding, DK
+Exhibition Light and Colour at the Trapholt

-The 'Light and colour' exhibition which opened at the Trapholt Museum in Kolding on 17 September 1998, only a few days after Panton's death, was his last design project.
+The 'Light and colour' exhibition which opened at the Trapholt Museum on 17 September 1998, only a few days after Panton's death, was his last design project.
 In eight colourful rooms, which once more provided an impressive demonstration of his masterly use of colours, Panton presented a representative cross section of his entire creation as a designer.